jfear/datascience_presentations/content/slides/organize/nci-20191212/index.md

 # What to document (Everything!)

 .ul-space[

-* How was the data generated
+- How was the data generated
-* Record all "experiments"
+- Record all "experiments"
 .red[
 - failed attempts
 - comparing different methods
 ]
-* Record the reasoning for any decision points
+- Record the reasoning for any decision points
-* Clearly describe how to get final results
+- Clearly describe how to get final results

 ]

 **6 months from now, your future-self will thank you!**

+.myheader[\> Project Organization > Documentation]

 ---

 # Where to document (Everywhere!)

-.ul-space[
-* Sample/Resource Table
+- Sample/Resource Table
-* README
+- README
-* Top of scripts
+- Top of scripts
-* Function/Class Docstrings
+- Function/Class Docstrings
-* Code comments (but not too many)
+- Code comments (but not too many)
-* Literate Programming (i.e. notebooks)
+- Literate Programming (i.e. notebooks)
-* Project Blog
+- Project Blog
-]

----
-layout: true
-.myheader[\>Where to document]
+.myheader[\> Project Organization > Documentation]

 ---
 class: compact